 One drawback of these hormone-based therapies and other diabetes medications is their side effects.
 Some possible side effects of the medications frequently prescribed for diabetes include bloating, nausea, gas, stomach pain, tiredness, dizziness, and more.

-In fact, CBD could help in many ways, including with hormone regulation and with managing related symptoms.
+Though it’s still in its early stages, this research suggests that CBD could help in many ways, including with hormone regulation and with managing related symptoms.
 To better understand the link between diabetes and CBD, we look at various existing medical studies.

 What Studies Exist to Support the Use of CBD in Diabetes?

 CBD was discovered in the 1940s, but continued to be shrouded in mystery until the past decade.
 Now, research regarding CBD’s health benefits is rapidly expanding, and researchers are identifying many ways that CBD may help manage the causes and symptoms of many types of chronic disease.